Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-The Coronavirus Job Retention Scheme was put into place to support employers and employees, and avoid staff redundancies as a result of COVID-19.
+The Coronavirus Job Retention Scheme was put into place in the hope of minimising staff redundancies due to COVID-19.

-The CJRS grant is open to any UK based employer with a PAYE scheme.
+The CJRS grant is open to any UK based employer with a PAYE scheme, although there are conditions for employee eligibility which we explain below.

-Employers can claim support using the extended Coronavirus Job Retention Scheme, even if they’ve never previously used it.
+As an employer you can claim financial support through the Coronavirus Job Retention Scheme, even if you haven’t applied for previous versions of it.

 Employers can use the CJRS to claim for a minimum period of 7 days.
 These must be consecutive days.